texfaq/texfaq.github.io/FAQ-toascii.md

-`Perl` script that converts TeX files into plain text files, expanding various mathematical symbols (sums, products, integrals, sub/superscripts, fractions, square roots, &hellip;) into ''ASCII art'' that spreads over multiple lines if necessary.
+`Perl` script that converts TeX files into plain text files, expanding various mathematical symbols (sums, products, integrals, sub/superscripts, fractions, square roots, &hellip;) into "ASCII art" that spreads over multiple lines if necessary.
 The result is more readable to human beings than the flat-style TeX code.